roytang/blog/content/replies/2016/03/d11pvgh/index.md

 - MarioMaker
 ---

-Title: Spoony Castle\nBookmark: https://supermariomakerbookmark.nintendo.net/courses/2585-0000-01F7-0982\n\nThere are two branching paths.
+Title: Spoony Castle\nBookmark: https://supermariomakerbookmark.nintendo.net/courses/2585-0000-01F7-0982

+There are two branching paths.
 Also, there's mushrooms hidden in invisible blocks in a few places to help you along the way\n